Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Wavepackets, the geometry of dispersion surfaces, and periodic homogenization

 To illustrate this last point and how effective Hamiltonians emerge, consider the following ``toy model'' of continuously translation-invariant and time-periodically forced Hamiltonian dynamics governing a wave-field $\psi=\psi(t,\bx)$:

-where $\psi_0$ is sufficiently smooth and localized on $\R^n$.
+where $\psi_0$ is sufficiently smooth and localized on $\R^n$ and $\mathcal{Q}$ is a real integrable function.
 The real-valued {\it dispersion relation} $\bxi \mapsto E(\bxi)$ is, for simplicity, taken to be smooth.
 Clearly, an explicit solution can be given in terms of the Fourier transform, but our goal here will be to discuss the notion of effective dynamics.

 Consider initial data whose Fourier transform is concentrated near $\bxi_{\star} \in \R ^n$:

 The solution of the initial value problem \eqref{toy} may be written as: